atc0005/brick/docs/splunk.md

-EZproxy is in the center, `fail2ban` and `brick` are nearby (or in the same sphere) and other resources (such as maybe Microsoft Teams and email) are off somewhere off to another side.
-This quick sketch for illustration wouldn't tell the whole picture however, and would greatly undervalue the role Splunk plays in resource abuse "management" (it's hard to say with a straight face that it can ever be completely prevent).
+EZproxy is in the center, `fail2ban` and `brick` are nearby (or in the same sphere) and other resources (such as maybe Microsoft Teams and email) are off somewhere to another side.
+This quick sketch for illustration wouldn't tell the whole picture however, and would greatly undervalue the role Splunk plays in resource abuse "management" (it's hard to say with a straight face that it can ever be completely prevented).

 By taking the time to implement and refine alerts, Splunk will become an invaluable tool to monitor and report abusive activity to your sysadmin team